bcrowie/ThisHub/README.md

 ## About

 This is a simple reddit clone written in Javascript with Express to provide RESTful API and React for the front-end.
-It it built using functional components in React and uses PostgreSQL as backend database, with Sequelize ORM for back-end data storage.
+It it built using functional components in React and uses PostgreSQL as backend database.

 ## Requirements

-- PostgreSQL: Database must be created and database name, username and password must be entered into ./config/database.js and ./config/config.json:
+- PostgreSQL: Database must be created and database name, username and password must be entered into ./config/database.js and ./config/config.json to configure Sequelize:

 ### database.js